-There are countless things that can go wrong with a boot and I’ve seen them all: iffy arch support, slippery soles, lousy lasts… and then there are the issues that you can’t pick up on when you’re trying boots on in a store, like leather that creases too fast or heels that detach after just a few weeks.
-And no matter how many boots I own — and I own a truly ridiculous amount of boots — I always gravitate toward a small group of favorites.
+Countless things can go wrong with a boot, and I’ve seen them all: iffy arch support, slippery soles, lousy lasts… and then there are the issues that you can’t pick up on when you’re trying boots on in a store, like leather that creases too fast or heels that detach after just a few weeks.
+And no matter how many boots I own — and I own well over a hundred pairs — I always gravitate toward a small group of favorites.

 1) Best Boot: Thursday Boot Company’s Captain Boot

 A comfortable, durable, and versatile cap toe boot handcrafted with quality leather from US hides and featuring Goodyear welt construction.
 The Captain is built to last — and match with anything.

 Out of my eye-wateringly huge collection, the Captain is the boot I always recommend.
 It simply has the best combination of value and versatility on the market.
 The average guy doesn’t want to spend over $300 for a pair of boots, but that’s what every solid option on the market costs — except Thursday.

 Tired of the premium price of your average resoleable boot, the guys who started this brand went with a direct-to-consumer model that let them to cut out the markups of brick-and-mortar stores and produce a stellar boot for just $199.